Level 2 Development

 Post District Extra

-By: Jillian S. Jarrett
+by Jillian S. Jarrett

 Level 2 Development has donated $1 million to the Sankofa Tenants Association for assistance in purchasing the Cresthill Apartment building, 1430 Belmont St. NW.